 As previously disclosed, in August 2005, the Company's Board authorized a stock repurchase program ("Repurchase Program"), to repurchase up to 4.0 million shares of its outstanding common stock under the Repurchase Program.
 The Board reaffirmed such authorization in May 2010.
+In December 2013, the Board increased the number of shares authorized for repurchase to 10.0 million.
 Such authorization does not have an expiration date and, at present, there is no intention to modify or otherwise rescind such authorization.
-Subject to applicable securities laws, repurchases of common stock under the Repurchase Program are made at times and in amounts as the Company deems appropriate, using available cash resources.
+Subject to applicable securities laws, repurchases of common stock under the Repurchase Program are made at times and in amounts as the Company deems appropriate, (including, in our discretion, through the use of one or more plans adopted under Rule 10b-5-1 promulgated under the Securities Exchange Act of 1934, as amended (the "1934 Act")) using available cash resources.
 Shares of common stock repurchased by the Company under the Repurchase Program are cancelled and, until reissued by the Company, are deemed to be authorized but unissued shares of the Company's common stock.
 The Repurchase Program may be suspended or discontinued by the Company at any time and without prior notice.
-During 2012 the Company repurchased 1,240,291 shares of common stock at a total cost of \$9,713,290 and an average cost of \$7.83 per share.
-At December 31, 2012, 2,759,709 shares remained authorized for repurchase.
+During the year ended December 31, 2013, the Company repurchased 2,143,354 shares of its common stock at a total cost of approximately \$15.4 million and an average cost of \$7.20 per share.
+During the year ended December 31, 2012, the Company repurchased 1,240,291 shares of its common stock at a total cost of approximately \$9.7 million and an average cost of \$7.83 per share.
+At December 31, 2013, 6,616,355 shares remained authorized for repurchase.